Kamaasoo/Login-Tkinter/README.md

 > - Python - 3.9.7
 > - Tkinter
 > - Visual Studio Code ( Microsoft )

+## Prerequisites:
+> - Python version 3.9.7 or higher installed.
+> - An editor or IDE that can run code, or use the terminal with : py main.py ( Make sure you enter the file path first. )
  ## Alert
 > ❗ This is my first GUI code, it may not be 100% functional.
 You can download and modify it at will. <div>
   If you want to use it as a quick base, just copy and paste it.